When to use this Flow type

 Named Connections

-Use named Connections
+Use Named Connections

 You can then use the named Connections in inner Flows, for example, in JavaScript.